This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 He asked me

-“Do you have a system that can help me make money in Stock Options?”
+“Do you have a system to help me make money in stock options?”

 My reply was:

-“My advice to you is to invest in your education so you can truly understand how to evaluate stocks and make decisions on a stock’s future direction.
+I advise investing in your education so you can truly understand how to evaluate stocks and decide on a stock’s future direction.
 Also, before you use options, you need to be able to make money with regular stocks.

-Stock Options share some similarities with futures contracts and with normal stocks, but they are inherently different.
+Stock options share some similarities with futures contracts and normal stocks but are inherently different.
 Options are simply a contract; you do not own the underlying stock.
 The stock price determines the value of your options contract.
-Unlike stocks that you can hold indefinitely, options contracts all have an expiry date, and the closer to the expiry date you get, the less your option is worth.
+Unlike stocks, you can hold indefinitely, options contracts all have an expiration date, and the closer to the expiration date you get, the less your option is worth.

-As you do not actually own the stock, only a promise to pay the difference between the stock price now and the stock price at some point in the future, you will see that the options contract cost as little as 2% to 20% of the cost of owning the stock.
+As you do not own the stock, only a promise to pay the difference between the stock price now and at some point in the future, you will see that the options contract costs as little as 2% to 20% of the cost of owning the stock.

 The best way to understand options is to run through an example.